oleivahn/clickAway/README.md

 https://oleivahn.github.io/clickAway/

-# Counter functionality needs to be worked on but react example is there.
+Counter functionality needs to be worked on but react state examples works.